EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Methodology

 Subsequently, we utilize two fully connected layers: the first to reduce the dimensionality of learned queries, and the second to adjust the number of queries for further feature aggregation, formulated as

 Finally, we flatten the output features and employ the L2-normalization to obtain the robust and discriminative global representation of the input place image.

-It is worth noting that the latest work BoQ \cite{BoQ} and our EDTformer both utilize the learnable queries, but the architectures are completely different.
-BoQ uses multiple stacked encoders to deal with the deep features extracted from the backbone and applies separate attention mechanism, as well as multiple sets of independent queries to individually learn the output of each encoder.
-In contrast, we discard the encoder blocks and first attempt to directly utilize a purely decoder-based structure with only a set of queries to achieve the feature aggregation in VPR, which is simpler and more efficient.
+It is worth noting that the latest work BoQ \cite{BoQ} and our EDTformer both utilize learnable queries during feature aggregation, but our architectures are different.
+BoQ uses several additional transformer encoders to further deal with the deep features extracted from the backbone and applies separate attention mechanism, as well as multiple independent sets of queries to individually learn the output of each encoder.
+In contrast, we first attempt to directly utilize a purely decoder-based structure with only a set of learnable queries to consistently decode and aggregate the effective information from deep features, thus obtaining a robust and discriminative global representation, which is simpler and more efficient.